Last updated:

 • Promote smooth transitions and healthy dynamics through onboarding and enrollment features that get newcomers up to speed quickly

-Using hard data to measure and enhance your employee experience (EX) initiatives can significantly boost your employee ROI.
+Using hard data to measure and enhance your employee experience initiatives can significantly boost your employee ROI.
 As an example, in addition to a free intranet ROI calculator and guide, Interact has advanced analytics and integrations that help organizations deliver on numerous dimensions of experience and engagement.